Environmental Research (NERC Doctoral Training Partnership)

 Dynamic Earth, surface processes and natural hazards

->

-> Training will continue throughout the degree and you will be able to select from a portfolio of training courses to create your own tailored training programme.
-Later in the course modules will include thesis writing and paper writing.
+Elective training will continue throughout the degree and you will be able to select from a portfolio of advanced training courses to create your own tailored training programme.
+Later in the course, modules will include thesis writing and paper writing.
 You will remain a member of the DTP even after transferring out to a department.

->

-> You will not undergo formal assessment on these training modules but will need to attain a certain number of attendance and submission credits before you begin your research degree, and thereafter each year.
+Your work will be informally assessed on the training modules throughout your degree and you will need to attain a certain number of attendance and submission credits before you begin your research project, and each year thereafter.

->

-> - Department of Physics (sub-department of Atmospheric, Oceanic and Planetary Physics)
+- Department of Physics (sub-department of Atmospheric, Oceanic and Planetary Physics)

 - Mathematical Institute